Questions to Ask Your Chair or Department Representative

 - Set up the online portions of your courses.
 Webcourses@UCF is UCF’s implementation of the Canvas learning management system (LMS).
 Online sections are automatically created 10 days prior to the start of each semester, but can be requested earlier using the Faculty Webcourse Manager.
+It is also possible to request a “development section” (fake course shell) to build content initially, with the plan to transfer into your official Webcourses sections later.
 Go to http://cdl.ucf.edu/teach/ to get started with setting up your online courses.

 - If you don’t see the courses you expect on the Faculty Webcourse Manager, it’s possible your departmental scheduler has not assigned you to those courses (they are listed as taught by STAFF).
 Inquire at your department.